 Assemble the breakfast salads - first, put down a layer of spinach.
 Then, pile on the sliced red onions, sliced avocado, and coconut bacon.
 Drizzle everything with as much vinaigrette as you like (there may be some left over).
 Be sure you whisk the vinaigrette together RIGHT before serving, as it separates easily.

-Top with extra black pepper or chili flakes, if you like.
+Top with hard boiled eggs, extra black pepper, or chili flakes, if you like.

 Serve, and enjoy!